 In 2010, the most acknowledged choice for app publishers was the iPhone's iOS operating system.
 However, other operating systems like Android, iPad, Windows Mobile and Symbian also enjoyed large spikes in usage as the devices associated with them became more popular and developers attempted to diversify their products accordingly.
-A breakdown of the major mobile operating systems and their utilization by app developers in 2010 is presented in Table 6 (Appendix) (State of the app industry 2010 (report), 2010).
+A breakdown of the major mobile operating systems and their utilization by app developers in 2010 is presented in Figure 538.